henri/spb/README.md

 Automatons which leverage SPB may be simple operations such as performing a search or starting a chat.
 They may be also be complex operations controlled by scripts which will assist you with performing testing, bench-marking and other steps which you may need to be able to carry out repeatedly.

+The [SPB extras directory](https://github.com/henri/spb/tree/main/350.extras) provides various examples of scripting.
+One such example is the [brave-new.bash](https://github.com/henri/spb/blob/main/350.extras/brave-new.bash) example script.
+This example script is able to be installed using the command : ```spb --install-brave-new```.
+Usage information is provided during installation.

 Below are starter SPB examples for the fish shell to enhance every day web based tasks.
 More examples are on the horizon for testing, bench-marking, advanced automatons such as leveraging AI agents.
 If you have created something which you feel may be useful to the SPB community, [start a discussion](https://github.com/henri/spb/discussions) and share your ideas.

 If your search engine is set to [DuckDuckGo](duckduckgo.com) or you use the ```spb-ddg``` fish snippit, it is possible to use the array of [bangs on offer](https://duckduckgo.com/bangs) to further enhance your command line searches.
 See the example below :